pangeo-data/climpred/docs/source/metrics.rst

     # Enter any of the below keywords in ``metric=...`` for the compute functions.
     print(f"\n\nKeywords: {metric_aliases['pearson_r']}")

-A measure of the linear association between the forecast and observations that is independent of the mean and variance of the individual distributions [Jolliffe2011]_.
-This is also known as the Anomaly Correlation Coefficient (ACC) when comparing anomalies.

 .. autofunction:: _pearson_r

 Pearson Correlation p value